 Developed specifically for public health inspectors (PHIs), this online, self-directed course focuses on micro-, small-, and medium-sized ready-to-eat (RTE) meat production operations.
 In general, smaller RTE meat production facilities are not federally registered with the Canadian Food Inspection Agency but are inspected by PHIs from a provincial agency or local health department.
 Increasingly, operators of food premises such as restaurants are producing RTE meat products in-house.
 Many of these operators have limited technical food safety knowledge of RTE meat products, and have limited in-house capacity to test ingredients and final products.
 As such, PHIs are often the primary resource for technical food safety information for operators of these facilities.

-This course was adapted from an in-person course developed by the BC Centre for Disease Control in collaboration with regional health authorities in BC.
+Launched in December 2017, this course was adapted from an in-person course developed by the BC Centre for Disease Control in collaboration with regional health authorities in BC.
 The modules will cover basic processes used in the production of RTE meat products, the associated kill/control steps, and critical limits for these steps.

 The purpose of this course is to provide guidance to regulatory personnel who have the responsibility to inspect facilities which produce ready-to-eat (RTE) meat products.
 The aim is to enable participants to assess the food safety risks commonly associated with micro-to-medium-sized facilities.